cue-lang/cuelang.org/content/docs/reference/glossary/en.md

 ### R

-Required field
+Required field constraint
-: A field whose existence in a struct is mandatory.
+: A constraint placed on a field, making the field's presence mandatory.

 ### S